 Veterans who experienced symptoms of menorrhagia during service may have sought treatment and have medical records proving the symptoms started during service.
 These records can help establish a service connection to receive a menorrhagia VA rating.

 It is possible to develop menstrual disorders like menorrhagia after military service.
-As we mentioned above, menorrhagia can be caused by physical damage or injury to the uterus.
 If you had an injury or underwent surgery during service, your abnormal menstruation could have developed after discharge.
 In this case, you must connect the uterine injury to military service to establish a service connection.

 Amenorrhea